hashicorp/hcl/guide/go_expression_eval.rst

-the need for each application to re-implement basic functions for string manipulation, list manipulation, etc. It also includes function-shaped versions of several operations that are native operators in HCL, which should generally *not* be exposed as functions in HCL-based configurationf formats to avoid user confusion.
+the need for each application to re-implement basic functions for string manipulation, list manipulation, etc. It also includes function-shaped versions of several operations that are native operators in HCL, which should generally *not* be exposed as functions in HCL-based configuration formats to avoid user confusion.

 You can define functions in the ``Functions`` field of :go:type:`hcl.EvalContext`: